JachiOnuoha/SkySight/README.md

 # SkySight
-A desktop gallery that retrieves Astronomical Picture of the Day of random dates from NASA's API Big thanks to brendnav
+- A desktop gallery that retrieves the Astronomical Picture of the Day (APOD) -- and its decrsiptions -- of random dates from NASA's API
+- Big thanks to brendnav

 # Github Packages
 1. Create a virtual environment (recommended)